Community notes reduce engagement with and diffusion of false information online: Introduction

 We find that notes significantly reduce the number of views, reposts, likes, and replies.
 We interpret the impact on these metrics through two perspectives: a \textit{growth perspective}, which quantifies the reduction in the additional growth of the metric after a note was attached, and an \textit{overall perspective}, which quantifies the total reduction in the metric since the post's creation.
 The growth perspective measures effectiveness conditional on when the note was attached, while the overall perspective also accounts for the engagement that occurred before the note was attached.
-These varied perspectives are related to measures of the ``prevented fraction'' and ``prevented fraction among the unexposed'' in epidemiology~\cite{rothman2008modern}.
+These varied perspectives are related to measures of the ``preventable fraction among the unexposed'' and ``preventable fraction'' in epidemiology~\cite{rothman2008modern}.

-Beyond engagement, we also consider impact of note attachment on the structure of information diffusion.
+Beyond engagement, we also consider the impact of note attachment on the structure of information diffusion.
 Previous studies have found that fact-checked false news have larger, deeper, wider, and more viral diffusion cascades than fact-checked true news~\cite{vosoughi2018spread}.
 Subsequent analyses of the same data have shown that while there are significant differences in cascade size, the structural differences disappear after controlling for size, suggesting that mechanisms through which true and false fact-checked news diffuse are relatively similar~\cite{juul2021comparing}.
 In our setting, we find that note attachment qualitatively changes the structure of the post’s diffusion cascade, relative to the same post without a note.
 Most significantly, it reduces the depth and structural virality more than would be expected given the overall reduction in size.

-Our rich data on diverse engagement metrics (reposts, replies, likes, and views) as well as our reconstruction of diffusion cascades (enabling us to study how note attachment influences cascade structure) go far beyond earlier work studying the effects of Community Notes~\cite{chuai_community-based_2024}, which considered only the effects on reposts and deletions.
+Our rich data on diverse engagement metrics (reposts, replies, likes, and views) as well as our reconstruction of diffusion cascades (enabling us to study how note attachment influences cascade structure) go beyond earlier work studying the effects of Community Notes~\cite{chuai_community-based_2024}, which considered only the effects on reposts and deletions.
 That prior work also used difference-in-differences methods which, unlike our synthetic control methods, rely on strong ``parallel trends'' assumptions~\cite{angrist2009mostly}.
 When comparable, our independent estimates also provide important corroboration of those prior estimated effects.

 Since our synthetic control methods approach provides causal effect estimates at the individual post level, we can examine how average effects vary across different post subpopulations.
 Overall, we find that notes have the greatest absolute impact on reducing engagement when they are attached shortly after a post is created or attached to highly engaging posts.
 We find that notes on posts with embedded media, as opposed to text-only posts, are associated with larger reductions.
 We also see larger reductions on posts where concerns about altered media are presented as a reason for the note.
 In terms of differences across how notes are composed, we find that moderately long notes and notes written using simpler language are associated with larger reductions in engagement.